graphprotocol/contracts/DEPLOYMENT.md

 npm run deploy -- --network kovan
 ```

-The network must be configured in the `builder.config.ts` as explained in https://buidler.dev/config/#networks-configuration.
+The network must be configured in the `hardhat.config.ts` as explained in https://hardhat.org/config.

-To deploy using your own wallet add the HD Wallet Config to the `builder.config.ts` file according to https://buidler.dev/config/#hd-wallet-config.
+To deploy using your own wallet add the HD Wallet Config to the `hardhat.config.ts` file according to https://hardhat.org/config/#hd-wallet-config.

 ### Configuration